procitec/qt/qtwebengine/src/3rdparty/chromium/docs/memory/tools.md

   2. Symbolize trace using  [`symbolize_trace.py`](../../third_party/catapult/tracing/bin/symbolize_trace).
 If the Chrome binary was built locally, pass the flag "--is-local-build".
   3. Analyze resuing heap dump using [`diff_heap_profiler.py`](#diff-heap-profiler), or [Heap Profile view in Chrome Tracing](#tracing-heap-profile)

-On deskop, using chrome://memory-internals to take a heap dump is more reliable as it directly saves the heapdump to a file instead of passing the serialized data through the chrome://tracing renderer process which can easily OOM.
+On desktop, using chrome://memory-internals to take a heap dump is more reliable as it directly saves the heapdump to a file instead of passing the serialized data through the chrome://tracing renderer process which can easily OOM.
 For Android, this native file saving was harder to implement and would still leave the